the-technat/the-technat/content/posts/k8s_kubeadm.md

 # it should list multiple results, one beeing cgroup2
 ```

-We will tell our Kubernetes components later to use systemd as the cgroup driver.
+We will tell our Kubernetes components to use systemd as the cgroup driver when we get to the actually bootstrapping.

-Next we install containerd using it's APT package from the [docker repository](https://docs.docker.com/engine/install/ubuntu/):
+Now we install containerd using it's APT package from the [docker repository](https://docs.docker.com/engine/install/ubuntu/):

 ```bash
 # Add Docker's official GPG key: